Diplo Threatens To Expose Zedd In Recent Twitter Beef

-The on and off beef between EDM superproducers and DJs Zedd and Diplo has been reignited once again following an instigative tweet by fellow DJ Max Vangelis.
+The on-and-off beef between EDM superproducers Zedd and Diplo has been reignited once again following an instigative tweet by fellow DJ Max Vangelis.

-The DJ posted the tweet Monday, June 11 in reference to a recent show he did in Hong Kong, in which Diplo apparently gave Vangelis the cold shoulder when he approached him to introduce himself.
+The DJ posted the tweet Monday, June 11, in reference to a recent show he did in Hong Kong in which Diplo apparently gave Vangelis the cold shoulder when he approached him to introduce himself.
 Stating “I fly out to Hong Kong to support your p**** a** show and open for you and all you give me is “oh cool” and turn around and talk to another h** with your H**** D***.”

 The post was then responded to by Zedd, who shared his similar viewpoint on the “Lean On Me” producer by saying “100% truth.”